Ledgewood, New Jersey

-Ledgewood is an unincorporated community located within Roxbury Township in Morris County, New Jersey.
-It was historically known as Drakesville after Abraham Drake, originally from Piscataway, New Jersey, who operated a mill and tavern here in the mid 1700s.
+Ledgewood is an unincorporated community and census-designated place (CDP) in Roxbury Township, Morris County, New Jersey, United States.
+It was historically known as Drakesville after Abraham Drake, originally from Piscataway, New Jersey, who operated a mill and tavern here in the mid-1700s.
 The community was located on the Morris Canal.
+The name changed to Ledgewood on January 1, 1892.

 The area is served as United States Postal Service ZIP Code 07852.

-As of the 2000 United States Census, the population for ZIP Code Tabulation Area 07852 was 2,558.
+As of the 2020 census, the population was 4,903.